-The following description of the Waste Management Retirement Savings Plan (the "Plan") provides only general information.
+The following description of the Waste Management Retirement Savings Plan for Bargaining Unit Employees (the "Plan") provides only general information.
 Participants should refer to the Summary Plan Description and the plan document for a more complete description of the Plan's provisions.